SLTAT2025/SLTAT2025.github.io/SLTAT2025-CFP.md

 # SLTAT 2025: Call for papers

+SLTAT 2025 Home page: <a href="https://sltat2025.github.io">https://sltat2025.github.io</a>

-## Eighth International Workshop on Sign Language Translation and Avatar Technology
+## 9th International Workshop on Sign Language Translation and Avatar Technology

 Recent research in the use of avatars to animate sign language promises to provide increased accessibility for deaf people.
 In addition, avatars support sign linguistics research, providing a potential target for translation from spoken and other sign languages, and scan light on human factors of sign language usage.